 - 3 view modes, i.e., mixed mono, stereo, and M/S

 - The 2D/3D Multi-Channel Spectrum Analyzer has a big library of factory presets and a presets manager to load and save presets quickly

 Oscarizor 2D/3D Multi-Channel Spectrum Analyzer is compatible with Windows 7 or higher for PC and OS X 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports only 64-bit systems.
 This plugin has a limited free version that does not have a 3D view, multichannel display, FFT customization, and some more controls.

-Much like the MMultiAnalyzer by MeldaProducation, the Oscarizor 2D/3D Multi Channel Spectrum Analyzer is a spectacular spectrum analyzer plugin with a lot of unique features that make it a standout among the rest of the spectrum analyzer plugins found in the market.
+Much like the MMultiAnalyzer by MeldaProducation, the Oscarizor 2D/3D Multi-Channel Spectrum Analyzer is a spectacular spectrum analyzer plugin with many unique features that make it a standout among the rest of the spectrum analyzer plugins found in the market.
 Furthermore, the fact that it comes at a relatively more affordable price, as well as a free version, makes it available for a wider range of users.

 6. NuGen Visualizer Review

 NuGen may not be a household name in the plugin market.
 However, it has been gaining a little bit of traction over recent years due to their consistently high-quality products.

 The NuGen Visualizer is as capable as some of the more well-known spectrum plugins.
 It provides you with powerful tools and features to analyze the audio frequency and improve the workflow.
 Moreover, NuGen Visualizer enables you to recreate optimum mix settings and reduce frequency-repeated errors.